Skip to Left Navigation / Tab to View Content

 Watering Reduced to 2 days per week

-- ODD numbered addresses (street numbers ending in 1,3,5,7, or 9) should water on Tuesdays and/or Saturdays.
+- ODD numbered addresses (street numbers ending in 1,3,5,7, or 9) are permitted to water only on Tuesdays and/or Saturdays.

-- EVEN numbered addresses (street numbers ending in 0,2,4,6, or 8) should water on Wednesdays and/or Sundays.
+- EVEN numbered addresses (street numbers ending in 0,2,4,6, or 8) are permitted to water only on Wednesdays and/or Sundays.

 - NO watering is allowed on Mondays, Thursdays or Fridays.